 National Consultation on a Human Rights-Based Approach to Housing

 The Government of Canada believes all Canadians deserve access to housing that meets their needs and that they can afford.
-That’s why we have committed to progressively realize a human rights-based approach to housing.
+That’s why we have committed to take significant steps to advance a human rights-based approach to housing.
 We are doing this to help strengthen and ensure that our vision for housing in Canada focusses on the housing needs of the most vulnerable Canadians, both now and in the future.

-A human rights-based approach to housing focuses on ensuring that every Canadian has access to a safe and affordable place to call home.
+A human rights-based approach is being advanced that focuses on ensuring that every Canadian has access to a safe and affordable place to call home.
 It is grounded in the core principles of accountability, participation, non-discrimination and inclusion.

 On November 22, 2017, the Government took a historic step toward realizing a human rights-based approach to housing when it launched Canada’s first ever National Housing Strategy.
 The Strategy is a 10-year, $40-billion plan that will strengthen the middle class, fuel our economy and give more Canadians a place to call home.

-The Government is introducing several new initiatives to continue to take a human rights-based approach to housing as part of the Strategy, for now and into the future.
+The Government proposed several new initiatives, which are key elements to continue to take a human rights-based approach to housing as part of the Strategy, for now and into the future.
 These include:

 - New Legislation that would require future federal governments to maintain a National Housing Strategy and report publicly on its progress in meeting key targets;